yevgenykuz/service-discovery-demo-parent/.net-core-apps/README.rst

 .. section-numbering::

-Build, tag, and push with Docker
+Build, tag, and push with docker
 --------------------------------

-To push Docker images to a different location, change *yevgenykcx* to your needs.
+To push docker images to a different location, change *yevgenykcx* to your needs.

 .. code-block:: bash